MTC Announces 2018-19 Season of New American Plays

 Co-conceived by Todd Kreidler | Bay Area Premiere

-In Partnership with Ubuntu Theater Project and African-American Shakespeare Company
+In Partnership with Ubuntu Theater Project & the Lorraine Hansberry Theatre

-MTC is thrilled and honored to bring August Wilson’s How I Learned What I Learned not only to our stage, but to others in the Bay Area, through a partnership with African-American Shakespeare Company and Ubuntu Theater Project.
+MTC is thrilled and honored to bring August Wilson’s How I Learned What I Learned not only to our stage, but to others in the Bay Area, through an exciting partnership with Ubuntu Theater Project and the Lorraine Hansberry Theatre.
 From the late August Wilson, one of America’s greatest playwrights and creator of award-winning titles like Fences and Jitney, comes this autobiographical tour de force.
 In his one-man show, Wilson takes us on a journey through his days as a young poet: his first few jobs, a stint in jail, the support of his lifelong friends, and his encounters with racism, music, and love as a struggling writer in Pittsburgh’s Hill District.
 Originally performed by Wilson himself, How I Learned What I Learned is a heartfelt theatrical memoir—charting one man’s journey of self-discovery through adversity, and what it means to be a black artist in America.

 “One of the reasons I agreed to do this show was because I would have the opportunity to tell anyone who was willing to listen that we are not Black by the accident of our births.
 That our births are moments of profound creativity engineered by our genetic muscle as it aspires toward perfection.” – August Wilson